Girl Meets Fire

 • 1 tablespoon of olive oil

-• 1 onion peeled and diced
+• 1 small onion peeled and diced

 • 1 clove garlic peeled and minced

-• 2 tablespoons of sofrito
+• 2 tablespoon of sofrito

-• 1 can of tomato sauce
+• 1 tablespoon tomato paste

 • 2 bay leaf